 Important: The visa application process is similar for both, but Gewerbetreibender must register their trade (Gewerbeanmeldung) and pay trade tax on profits above EUR 24,500.

-To qualify for a German freelance visa, you need to demonstrate:
+To qualify you need to show:

 - Viable business concept: A clear plan for how you'll generate income in Germany